 - If you know when you will receive pain medicine, it may help control your pain.

 - Work with your medical team to create a pain control plan.

 Take action as soon as the pain starts.

-- They may ask you to rate your pain on a scale of 0 to 10, with 0 being no pain.
-Or you may choose a word from a list that best describes the pain.
+- Nurses and doctors may ask you to rate your pain on a scale of 0 to 10, with 0 being no pain.
+Or, you may choose a word from a list that best describes the pain.

 - Reporting your pain as a number helps the medical team know how well your treatment is working and whether changes may be needed.